Eel (Marvel Comics): Edward Lavell

 Lavell plays a small role in the "Secret War" crossover event.

-During the Civil War storyline, the Eel is apprehended by the Thunderbolts to serve in the so-called Thunderbolt Army.
+During the Civil War storyline, Eel is apprehended by the Thunderbolts to serve in the so-called Thunderbolt Army.

-Following the disbanding of the Thunderbolt Army, the Eel was among the villains at Stilt-Man's funeral at the Bar with No Name at which Punisher poisoned the drinks and then blew up the bar.
+Following the disbanding of the Thunderbolt Army, Eel was among the villains at Stilt-Man's funeral at the Bar with No Name.
+The Punisher attacks, poisoning the bar's drinks before blowing up the bar.

 Lavell turned up as a member of a new Serpent Squad led by Sin, the daughter of the Red Skull.
 He participates in several murderous missions, including one intended to damage the Asian stock markets.
 He breaks Crossbones out of jail and later attacked the White House, but he was stopped by the new Captain America.

-During the Original Sin storyline, the Eel is relaxing in his lounge alongside his goons when he receives an unexpected visit from the Black Cat.
-The Eel taunts her with the fallout from her capture by the Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) and then attacks her.
-The Black Cat retaliates revealing her companion, Electro, who attacks the Eel's goons while the Black Cat taunts the Eel saying that she will take everything from him.
-Mister Negative and Phil Urich (who is now leading the remnants of the Goblin Underground as the self-proclaimed Goblin King) are waiting for the Eel in order to divide the criminal underground after Norman Osborn's downfall, but they are stunned by seeing the Eel crashing into the place when the Black Cat comes into view.
+During the Original Sin storyline, Eel is relaxing in his lounge alongside his goons when he receives an unexpected visit from the Black Cat.
+Eel taunts her with the fallout from her capture by the Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) and then attacks her.
+The Black Cat retaliates revealing her companion, Electro, who attacks Eel's goons while the Black Cat taunts Eel saying that she will take everything from him.
+Mister Negative and Phil Urich (who is now leading the remnants of the Goblin Underground as the self-proclaimed Goblin King) are waiting for Eel in order to divide the criminal underground after Norman Osborn's downfall, but they are stunned by seeing Eel crashing into the place when the Black Cat comes into view.

-As part of the All-New, All-Different Marvel event, the Eel appears as a member of the Viper's Serpent Society under its new name of Serpent Solutions.
+In All-New, All-Different Marvel, Eel appears as a member of the Viper's Serpent Society under its new name of Serpent Solutions.

 Powers and abilities

 Leopold Stryke designed the original Eel costume, which consisted of electrically superconducting fabric sandwiched in between body insulation and a layer of near-frictionless synthetic fabric.
 The Eel costume featured small devices capable of generating large and small bursts of electricity.
 It could fire electrical bolts (initially only through his suit's chest protector) and give off bright glows, as well as set up an electric current in the costume that would shock anyone touching it.
 The costume was coated with a greasy silicon substance (which was sometimes asbestos grease) that made it slippery.
 The costume could operate underwater.
 The battle suit also projects an electrical field which allows him to sense his surroundings, even in total darkness.
-The Eel used various weapons, including a specially designed helicopter, an Aqua-Attractor gun, and an Eel-Cannon.
+Eel used various weapons, including a specially designed helicopter, an Aqua-Attractor gun, and an Eel-Cannon.